Skip to content

 Personal information from the candidate will be collected online when the candidate enrols on the course.
 The information gathered will include the following:

-It is the responsibility of the candidate to inform the Edinburgh Whisky Academy immediately of any changes to your personal details.
+It is the responsibility of the candidate to inform the Edinburgh Whisky Academy immediately of any changes to their personal details.

-With the framing option now very popular, many candidates’ certificates are being sent to the office for us to forward on for framing.
-The procedure for this is that Kirsty will register the candidates under their home address.
-When she is ready to certify them, she will change the address to the office address.
-Upon receipt of the Certificate, Kirsty will immediately change the address back to their home address on the SQA system.
+With the framing option now very popular, many candidates’ certificates are being sent to the office for us to forward on for framing The procedure for this is that Kirsty will register the candidates under their home address and include an email or UK mobile in place of updating their address details as their home address.

 Please refer to the EWA Data Management Policy for further information on the collection and security of data.

-All candidates will be made aware of the dissemination of their data to the SQA and will be verbally signposted to the SQA Privacy Policy.
-A hard copy of this will be present throughout the course for any candidate to read. from the SQA.
-Candidates must sign off on this in their induction checklist.
+All candidates will be made aware of the dissemination of their data to the SQA and will be signposted to the SQA Privacy Policy in our Privacy Policy and in their induction

 The responsibility for organizing all the above is down to Kirsty McKerrow.
 The information will be stored securely in hard copy as per the EWA Data Management Policy and disposed of securely as soon as is possible.
-This information will only be shared with the SQA and any other required 3rd party, as noted and agreed to in the enrolment form, or in circumstances of a criminal nature.
+This information will only be shared with the QS and any other required 3rd party or in circumstances of a criminal nature.

-6.2 Data on candidate entries submitted by centres to the SQA must accurately reflect the current status of the candidate and the qualification
+6.2 Data on candidate entries submitted by centres to the QS must accurately reflect the current status of the candidate and the qualification

-It is the responsibility of Kirsty McKerrow to notify the SQA of registered candidates undertaking its Awards within 2 days of the course starting.
+It is the responsibility of Kirsty McKerrow to notify the QS of registered candidates undertaking its Awards within 2 weeks of the course starting.

 Checking Scottish Candidate Numbers

-It is the responsibility of Kirsty McKerrow to check SCNs and allocate new SCNs via SQA Connect.
+It is the responsibility of Kirsty McKerrow to check SCNs and allocate new SCNs via QS Connect.
 This will be completed within 5 days of the course starting.

 Or for online candidates, within 5 days of them registering for the assessment.

 Kirsty McKerrow will also check that the EWA is approved to offer the Awards she is registering the candidates for.
-She will send all candidate information to the SQA using SQA Connect
+She will send all candidate information to the QS using QS Connect.

 Data cleansing